rjrpaz/deploy-using-helm/README.md

 - Get ingress plugin to work with a newest version of minikube (Current version: 1.23.0).

 - Configure all services using a custom helm chart (remove yaml content).

-- Add scripts (ansible?, terraform?) to deploy the artifact.